aqwert/flutter_auth_base/README.md

 ## Implementation

 This is completely optional, only if you want to get your hands dirty in implementing a custom authentication provider.
-It does require providing implmentation of all the [abstract files](https://github.com/aqwert/flutter_auth_base/tree/master/lib/src)
+It does require providing implementation of all the [abstract files](https://github.com/aqwert/flutter_auth_base/tree/master/lib/src)